 In California, “salaried” employees are often classified as exempt, meaning they are not paid a minimum wage for all hours worked, do not earn overtime pay, and are not guaranteed meal and rest periods.
 But simply being on a “salary” is not enough to be properly exempt under the law—and employers frequently misclassify employees by failing to comply with the two-part test for the salary exemption: (1) receiving the minimum salary, and (2) performing exempt duties.

 What is the Minimum Salary for Exempt Employees?

+So, when is a salaried employee exempt vs. non-exempt from overtime wages?
 In all cases, to qualify for the salary exemption, an employee must be paid a “monthly salary equivalent to no less than two times the state minimum wage for full-time employment.”
 Lab.
 Code § 515(a).
-This equates to roughly $54,000-$58,000 per year in 2021 depending on the size of your employer.
+This equates to roughly $64,480 per year in 2023.

-If you employer is not paying you at least twice the applicable wage, is not paying you the salary regardless of the hours worked per shifts, or is only giving you part-time hours, you cannot be classified as a non-exempt salaried employee and your employer likely owes you back wages.
+If your employer is not paying you at least twice the applicable wage, is not paying you the same salary regardless of the hours worked per shift, or is only giving you part-time hours, you cannot be classified as a non-exempt, salaried employee, and your employer likely owes you back wages.

 How Do I Determine Who Qualifies As Exempt or Non-Exempt?

 To qualify for the salaried employee exemption, you must also spend more than 50% of your time on “exempt duties” that “customarily and regularly exercise discretion and independent judgment in performing those duties.”
 Lab.
 Code § 515(e).

 While an exact definition of each type of exempt duty requires a legal analysis of the specifics of your job, a general rule of thumb is that this part of the test basically asks what types of work a salaried exempt employee does and how often he or she does those tasks.